Showing posts with label Kent. Show all posts

 7. Gertrude Botterill b.
 1894 M Qtr in MEDWAY Vol 02A Page 608

-In 1881, Stephen Botterill (39), Police Constable; Elizabeth (29), Alice (4) & Mary Elizabeth (0), were at 7 Unity Cottages, Gardiner Street, Gillingham.
+In 1881, Stephen Botterill (39), Police Constable from West Haddon, Northamptonshire; Elizabeth Bottrill (29) from Portsmouth, Hampshire, Alice (4) & Mary Elizabeth (0) both born in New Brompton, Kent, were living at 7 Unity Cottages, Gardiner Street, Gillingham.

-In 1891, living at Hadden House (clearly named after Stephen's birthplace, which seems a bit pretentious), Shakespeare Road, Gillingham, were Stephen Bottrill (50), Police Constable; Elizabeth Bottrill (40), Alice Bottrill (14), Mary Bottrill (10), Stephen Bottrill (7), John Bottrill (4) and Grace Bottrill (2).
+In 1891, living at Haddon House (clearly named after Stephen's birthplace, which seems a bit pretentious), Shakespeare Road, Gillingham, were Stephen Bottrill (50), Police Constable; Elizabeth Bottrill (40), Alice Bottrill (14), Mary Bottrill (10), Stephen Bottrill (7), John Bottrill (4) and Grace Bottrill (2).

 In 1901, at 85, Shakespeare Road, Gillingham, were Stephen Bottrill (58), employed as an Excavator, Elizabeth Bottrill (46), Mary Bottrill (19), John Bottrill (15), Grace Bottrill (11), Florence Bottrill (9) and Gertrude Bottrill (7).
 (Alice had married in 1899, while Stephen had joined the Royal Navy.)